The Myth of Paper Receipts for Taxes

 If you do get audited after going paperless, don’t worry.
 The IRS is legally required to accept digital forms of proof for your write-offs, including bank and credit card statements.

-At Keeper, we’re on a mission to expose regressive misconceptions like the paper receipts myth.
+At Keeper, we’re on a mission to expose regressive misconceptions — like the myth that paper receipts are the only acceptable kind of tax record.

 At the end of the day, we hate seeing freelancers and contractors held back from getting the tax savings they deserve.